Lead Specialist, Science Knowledge Management and Fuller Program

-After having collaborated with WWF’s Southeast Rivers and Streams ecoregion in 2003-2004 as Program Coordinator for the Tennessee Conservation Voters, Kate returned to WWF in 2011 to work in her current capacity.
-She earned her Bachelor’s degree in anthropology from The University of the South and her Master’s in environmental policy from Michigan Technological University.
+Kate earned a B.A. in anthropology from Sewanee: The University of the South and a M.S. in environmental policy from Michigan Technological University.
 Her Master’s research focused on the risk perception of natural hazards by communities living in hazard zones, specifically volcanic hazard zones in Ecuador and Guatemala.

 Email: [email protected]